January Report: 91.58% Positive Results

 Statistical Analysis of Options Data: Empirical Insights

-This report presents a comprehensive statistical analysis of 79 closed options trades marked with 'A' (SMS Alerts), executed between June 23, 2025, and November 21, 2025, with expirations primarily in December.
-The analysis utilizes descriptive statistics, correlation measures, regression models, return tranche analysis, and risk-adjusted metrics to uncover patterns in returns, risk classifications, option types, and stock-specific performance within the volatile 2025 market environment.
+This report presents a comprehensive statistical examination of 95 closed options positions, designated as subset 'A' (SMS Alerts), alerted from June 13, 2025, to January 21, 2026, with expirations in January.
+The analysis employs descriptive statistics, correlation coefficients, linear regression, tranche analysis, and risk-adjusted metrics to identify patterns in percentage returns, risk classifications, option types, and stock-specific outcomes, providing a robust foundation for understanding historical performance within the context of 2025-2026 market dynamics.

 Data Source and Calculation Methodology

-The percentage returns reported in this analysis are derived from the opening ask price of the options as communicated via SMS alerts sent to subscribers on the respective trade initiation dates.
+The percentage returns reported in this analysis are derived from the opening ask price of the options data gathered from trades taken directly from the options exchange and communicated via SMS alerts sent to subscribers on the respective trade initiation dates.
 Returns are calculated based on the highest bid price achieved by each option during its holding period, reflecting the maximum potential gain for each position.
 This methodology assumes execution at the alerted opening price and captures the peak value of the option for performance evaluation.
 It is important to note that it is implausible to time the top of every alert perfectly.
-This data is provided to educate users on the variability in outcomes driven by underlying price movements at options expiration.
+This data is provided to educate users on the variability in outcomes driven by underlying price movements prior to option expiration.

 Descriptive Statistics